A Bag of PrettyLitter

 Taken Away Too Soon

 One of the theories that have been proven to be false is that cats knead because they were weaned too early or taken away from their mothers too soon.
 You can probably imagine why this one gained ground because cats knead at their mother's nipples when they are nursing.
-However, it was shown that cats that stayed at the normal natural time with their mother still perform this kneading ritual.
+However, it was shown that cats that stayed at the normal natural time with their mother still perform this kneading behavior.

 Your Cat Loves You